Danakane/Redcat/README.md

 * Pick a shell among the available binaries on the remote system
 * Normalize the shell prompt

-For windows, no particular action are performed, however CTRL+C events are ignored.
+For windows, only cmd shell is supported and no particular action are performed (no pty, no raw mode), however keyboard interruption are ignored and won't break the shell.

 ## Upload/Download

-redcat provide basic data exfiltration using base64 encoding.
+redcat provides basic data exfiltration using base64 encoding.
 While it can easily download any file, the upload function is much more limited in performance and can't be used to transfert any file bigger than a few Mb.

 file uploads can be performed via the `upload` command.